Lifestyle

 Environment

 Surround yourself with people who encourage a balanced approach to health.
-Being part of your mentor group and supporting fellow members, working with your clinician, or simply sharing your goals with understanding friends and family will foster a supportive and motivational environment.
+Being part of your mentor group, working with your clinician, or sharing your goals with supportive friends and family can make a significant difference.

 Summary